huongngo-8/eda-airline-data/README.md

-# eda-airline-data
-Exploration of Operational Data from Airlines Pre and Post-COVID.
+# Exploration of Operational Data from Airlines Pre and Post-COVID.

 This project was created for the Statistics Directed Reading Program @ UW.
 In this project, financial and operational data of passenger airline carriers were explored to learn about how passenger airline carriers are operating post-COVID and any operational factors of the business that have changed due to lower passenger traffic.